Damian-Curran/NotesApp/README.md

 I will update this README once it has done so.

 ## Functionality
 This app allows the user to Create/Edit/Delete notes.

 All notes are stored in a Azure database table called Notes.

+## Cloning Repo
+To clone this repo open your cmd and type: git clone https://github.com/Damian404/NotesApp.git

+## Technology Requirements
+To run this repo you need to install Visual Studios 2015 or newer.

+You can download the 2017 community edition here: https://www.visualstudio.com/downloads/